dormouse/Flask_Docs_ZhCn/flask_source_code/Flask/docs/api.rst

 .. autoclass:: flask.blueprints.BlueprintSetupState
    :members:

+.. _core-signals-list:

 Signals
 -------

-.. when modifying this list, also update the one in signals.rst

 .. versionadded:: 0.6

-.. data:: signals_available
+.. data:: signals.signals_available

-   `True` if the signalling system is available.
+   ``True`` if the signaling system is available.
 This is the case when `blinker`_ is installed.

+The following signals exist in Flask:

 .. data:: template_rendered